Fall Speakers 2022

 Divay Malhotra

-Director, FICC E-Trading and Market Structure
+Director, FICC E-Trading & Market Structure

 Bank of America